multiformats/js-cid/README.md

 ### CID.validateCID(cid)

 Validates the different components (version, codec, multihash) of the CID instance.
-Returns true if valid, false if otherwise.
+Returns true if valid, false if not valid.

 ### new CID(version, codec, multihash)